Katie Uhlaender knows the thrill of the Olympics, and the frustration with those who run them

 “A lot of athletes feel like we’re believing in a movement that is dying,” Uhlaender said then.

-Friday morning at Yanqing National Sliding Centre, Uhlaender hurtled 78.9 miles per hour down a curved tube of ice on a “cookie sheet with rails,” as she called her sled, banging off a wall with nothing for protection but a helmet and an elastic polyurethane suit.
+Friday morning at Yanqing National Sliding Center, Uhlaender hurtled 78.9 miles per hour down a curved tube of ice on a “cookie sheet with rails,” as she called her sled, banging off a wall with nothing for protection but a helmet and an elastic polyurethane suit.
 That is the simple part of her Olympic experience.
 Uhlaender still thinks about Sochi, but with more nuance than anger.

 “It’s not just, ‘Oh, I lost a medal by four-hundredths.’
 It’s, ‘I also got cheated,’” Uhlaender said Friday, near the track’s finish.
 “I know that word is so harsh, and I hate saying it, because I have the utmost respect for the Russian team and Nikitina.
 It just shows there’s a lot that goes on behind the scenes that exists at the same time as the Olympics being so amazing and inspirational.